mzuther/airwindows/AirwindoPedia.md

 So, now Hermepass has a companion, HermeTrim.
 This is exactly the same as EveryTrim, only it’s 1.5 dB plus and minus.
 It’s more a mastering tool: make tiny little tweaks to get the master just right.
 EveryTrim will sound just as good, but this one’s geared towards non-mixing purposes.
 Hope you like it.

-<a name="plugins_high"></a>
+<a name="plugins_highimpact"></a>
-### High
+### HighImpact

-_High Impact is distorted grit and punch without fatness.
+_HighImpact is distorted grit and punch without fatness.
 This is also another little window into Airwindows history, as this is the point where I began putting out the for-pay plugins for free through Patreon.
 The post is presented in its entirety as a picture of where I was at on April 9, 2017.
 By now I have put out more than 300 plugins and I'm still going, but this was when I'd done 47 and all the most sought-after ones were still being held back as goals… here is the original post._

 Sometimes it’s all in the name.

-High Impact has been one of the Airwindows secret weapons for a long time.
+HighImpact has been one of the Airwindows secret weapons for a long time.
 It’s a pretty basic idea: know how Density distorts and makes audio huge and fat, and Drive distorts and doesn’t make stuff as fat?
-High Impact answers the question, ‘what if you could distort and not make things fatter AT ALL’.
+HighImpact answers the question, ‘what if you could distort and not make things fatter AT ALL’.

 This is not EQ I’m talking about, though it can come off like EQ depending on what you feed into it.
-High Impact combines a distortion and anti-distortion circuit to reshape the transfer function of the audio, as follows: crank it up, and quiet subtle samples aren’t turned up much.
+HighImpact combines a distortion and anti-distortion circuit to reshape the transfer function of the audio, as follows: crank it up, and quiet subtle samples aren’t turned up much.
 Then medium samples are turned up a LOT, and then the loudest samples are distorted and hit a wall past which they can’t go.
 The result is an obvious distort which doesn’t bloat things.
 It’s a ‘dial-a-rasp’, or ‘dial-a-slam’ for percussive noises, and though the concept is two different kinds of overdrive combined, it’s an Airwindows plugin so it’s not overprocessed, it’s super raw.

-That suits this plugin super well, and that’s why the AU-only High Impact has been a secret weapon for many people for years—and now it’s out for Mac and PC VST.
+That suits this plugin super well, and that’s why the AU-only HighImpact has been a secret weapon for many people for years—and now it’s out for Mac and PC VST.

 A word about the ‘secret weapon’ thing: I hate that.
 Do as I do, and communicate openly.
 Airwindows plugins are not preset things that you hide somewhere to add magic sauce to your mixes.
 They require intention, and there’s no one right way to use them: Airwindows plugins are like if a certain mic modeler you can rent that offers ‘silky expensive microphone models’ had just a blank ugly faceplate with just one knob, ‘silky’.
 And you could use it as a guitar stompbox if you wanted, not even a microphone anymore, and it was no longer connected to a ‘magic gear item’ so you’d have to ask, ‘HOW silky does this sound need to be, in my mix?’ because there was no one right answer.

 That’s what Airwindows is like.
-For High Impact, read ‘raspy’ or ‘mean’ or ‘grindy’, whatever describes the sound for you.
+For HighImpact, read ‘raspy’ or ‘mean’ or ‘grindy’, whatever describes the sound for you.
 Now you’ve got an extra parameter: instead of just bass, treble, loud, soft (or even fat and thin) you’ve got ‘aggro’ on a knob.
 That can relate to any bit of audio you’re working with… and your ‘secret sauce’ is not the plugin, but your sense of taste (or tastelessness) in using and abusing it.
 So, don’t keep Airwindows plugins a secret weapon.
 I hate that.
 Tell people what you’re using, so I can get more supporters and keep doing all this, on a bigger and bigger scale.

 Speaking of which, I have a Patreon milestone!
 As of a couple days ago, I hit $600 a month, and I’ve recently changed that to be the point where I start releasing the Kagi catalog!
 Now, people sometimes bail as the first of the month rolls around (and also I don’t get paid quite the full amount shown).
 So, it’s possible this milestone will go poof as we reach May, in which case we’re still waiting.
 BUT, if the dust settles and it’s still over $600 going into May, I will put out Iron Oxide 4 (the second most popular plugin I have EVER made) as free AU/VST!